-Class Setback Requirements Fire Protection Requirements Α The structure (or a group of structures) is: 1.
+Class Setback Requirements Fire Protection Requirements A The structure (or a group of structures) is: 1.
 Located at least 100 feet from any existing structure on the same or neighboring properties; and 2.
 Located at least 100 feet from any property line, except as follows: a.
 If the property line abuts a public way, the 100 feet minimum setback for that property line shall be reduced by the width of the public way, b.
 If the property line abuts the shoreline, the minimum setback for that property line shall be the shoreline setback, or c.
-For any hale ku'ai in the agricultural district that is less than 200 square feet, that is completely open on three sides, and that is used as an agricultural products' stand and if the property line abuts a public way, the minimum setback for that property line shall be 15 feet.
+For any hale ku'ai in the agricultural district that is less than 200 square feet, that is completely open on three sides, and that is used as an agricultural products' stand and if the property line shall be 15 feet.
 No fire protection is required for the structure. В The structure (or a group of structures) that conforms to applicable zoning setback requirements but does not satisfy Class A setback requirements.
 Automatic fire sprinkler system shall be installed in accordance with design standards in Section X301.2.
 An electrical permit is required for fire sprinklers systems.